moogacs/docs.buf.build/docs/lint/rules.md

-a Protobuf message between multiple RPCs, this results in multiple RPCs being affected when fields on this Protobuf message change. **Even in simple cases**, best practice is to always have a wrapper message for your RPC request and response types. `buf` enforces this with these three rules by verifying the following:
+a Protobuf message between multiple RPCs, this results in multiple RPCs being affected when fields on this Protobuf message change. **Even in simple cases**, best practice is to always have a wrapper message for your RPC request and response types. `buf` enforces this with these three rules by verifying that:

 - All request and response messages are unique across your Protobuf schema.
 - All request and response messages are named after the RPC, either by naming them `MethodNameRequest`, `MethodNameResponse` or `ServiceNameMethodNameRequest`, `ServiceNameMethodNameResponse`.

-For example, the following service definition abides by these rules:
+This service definition, for example, abides by these rules:

 ```protobuf
 // request/response message definitions omitted for brevity